yosuke-furukawa/tower-of-babel/exercises/arrow_function/problem.md

-In ES6 the arrow function declaration has been added to specification.
-With the arrow declaration it is possible to write small functions even shorter.
+In ES6 the arrow function declaration has been added.
+With the arrow declaration it is possible to write shorter declarations for small functions.

 ```javascript
 setTimeout(function(){